ilijapet/JS-DApp-with-MetaMask-integration/README.md

             name.push(_name);
         }

-        // This function pull name from index position we would like to see and show us on the front-end (read from blockchain)
+        // This function pull name from indexed position we would like to see and show us on the front-end (read from blockchain)

         function returnName(uint256 _index) public view returns (string memory) {